Sultanate of Sulu: Decline under Spanish and American control

 In 1848 and 1851, the Spanish launched attacks on Balanguingui and Jolo respectively.
-A peace treaty was signed on 30 April 1851 in which the sultan could only regain its capital if Sulu and its dependencies became a part of the Philippine Islands under the sovereignty of Spain.
-There were different understandings of this treaty, in which although the Spanish interpreted it as the sultan accepted Spanish sovereignty over Sulu and Tawi-Tawi, however the sultan took it as a friendly treaty amongst equals.
-These areas were only partially controlled by the Spanish, and their power was limited to only military stations and garrisons and pockets of civilian settlements.
+A peace treaty was signed on 30 April 1851 in which the sultan could only regain the capital if Sulu and its dependencies became a part of the Philippine Islands under the sovereignty of Spain.
+There were different understandings of this treaty; although the Spanish interpreted it as the sultan accepting Spanish sovereignty over Sulu and Tawi-Tawi, but the sultan took it as a friendly treaty amongst equals.
+These areas were only partially controlled by the Spanish, and their power was limited to military stations and garrisons and pockets of civilian settlements.
 This lasted until they had to abandon the region as a consequence of their defeat in the Spanish–American War.
-On 22 January 1878, an agreement was signed between the Sultanate of Sulu and British commercial syndicate (Alfred Dent and Baron de Overbeck), which stipulated that North Borneo was either ceded or leased (depending on translation used) to the British in return for payment of five thousand malayan dollars per year.